 I’ll definitely be toasting these three gals from afar on New Year’s Eve with an Elderflower French 75.

 This cocktail is so floral and fragrant, sparkly and smooth.
 It would be so good with a slice of Lemon and Elderflower Cake.

 What is a French 75?

 A French 75 is a classic cocktail that’s made a comeback in recent years.

 Gin, champagne, lemon juice and sometimes simple syrup come together in a bubbly, fragrant drink.

 The French 75 is extremely sippable and a great introduction to gin for anyone who has previously sworn it off.

-But the Elderflower French 75 takes this classic cocktail to a new level with the addition of St. Germain elderflower liqueur.
+The Elderflower French 75 takes this classic cocktail to a new level with the addition of St. Germain elderflower liqueur.
 But it’s just one of many French 75 variations.

 Elderflowers have a soft sweetness to them, and it really brightens the sometimes sharp flavors of gin and champagne.

 If you are new to floral flavors, you should know it tastes like you are smelling flowers.
 It sounds weird, but it’s actually quite lovely!